-21. The majority of the cable assemblies are supported throughout their length by a number of plastic-covered metal clips and flexible plastic straps.
-The method of removing these assemblies is straightforward, if reasonable care is taken.
-When removing the cable assemblies which pass through the ducts at the bottom of the centre fuselage, it is essential to remove the outer threaded ring from the Mk.4 sockets, by disengaging the circlip as the socket will not pass through the ducts with these rings in position.
+20. The majority of the cable assemblies are supported throughout their length by a number of plastic-covered metal clips and flexible plastic straps.
+The method of removing these assemblies is straight forward, if reasonable care is taken.
+When removing the cable assemblies which pass through the ducts at the bottom of the centre fuselage, it is essential to remove the outer threaded ring from the Mk.4 sockets, by disengaging the circlip, as the sockets will not pass through the ducts with these rings in position.